shimspedy/sengov/content/states/new-york/jo-simon/_index.md

 email : https://nyassembly.gov/mem/Jo-Anne-Simon/
 twitter: joannesimonbk52
 ---
-Jo Anne Simon

-Jo Anne Simon, born in 1952, is an American attorney and politician serving as a member of the New York State Assembly for the 52nd District.
-She is a Democrat.
-The district includes portions of Brooklyn Heights, Downtown Brooklyn, Cobble Hill, Carroll Gardens, Gowanus, Park Slope, Boerum Hill and DUMBO in Brooklyn.

-Early Life and Education

-Simon was born in Yonkers, New York.
-A first-generation college student, she earned a Bachelor of Arts degree from Iona College.
-She later earned a Master of Arts degree from Gallaudet University, and a Juris Doctor from the Fordham University School of Law.

-Career

-After graduating from law school, Simon established a disability civil rights law firm in Downtown Brooklyn.
-She also worked as an adjunct assistant professor of law at Fordham University.
-A resident of Brooklyn for nearly forty years, Simon formerly served as the president of the Boerum Hill Association before being elected to the New York State Assembly.
-In 2014, she was elected district leader and state committeewoman for the 52nd Assembly district.

-New York Assembly

-In 2014, nine-term Assemblywoman Joan Millman announced she would retire.
-Soon after, Simon announced she would enter the race to succeed her.
-In a three-way primary, Simon secured over 53% of the vote and won the general election with 69% of the vote.
-Simon was sworn into office on January 1, 2015.
-In the Assembly, she serves as the chair of the Subcommittee on Tuition Assistance Programs.

-Personal Life

-Simon is married to Bill Harris and resides in Boerum Hill.
+Jo Anne grew up in a working class neighborhood in Yonkers, NY.
+She was the oldest girl in a family of five.
+She learned early the value of family, commitment and respect for others from her father and mother, the daughter of Italian immigrants.
+She brought these values to her profession and her community advocacy.

+The first in her family to attend college, Jo Anne graduated Iona College with a Bachelor's Degree in Communication Sciences, Gallaudet University with a Master's Degree in Education of the Deaf, and Fordham University School of Law, where she earned her law degree at night while working full-time.

+After stints as a judicial law secretary and teaching in Hofstra University School of Law's clinical program, she established a disability civil rights law firm in Downtown Brooklyn.
+Jo Anne is a nationally recognized expert in her field and her work was recently featured in the New York and National Law Journals.
+Jo Anne is also an adjunct Assistant Professor of Law at Fordham.

+Since 1981, Jo Anne has made her home in Brooklyn, where she earned a reputation as an effective community leader.
+Jo Anne has worked throughout Brooklyn's communities to change the way decisions are made so as to increase environmental justice and bring fiscal responsibility to the public agenda, increase affordable housing, street safety and access to education.

+She served as President of the Boerum Hill Association and chaired its Traffic & Transportation, Land Use and Atlantic Yards committees.
+Jo Anne was a Founder or Co-founder of numerous organizations including the Downtown Brooklyn Coalition, BrooklynSpeaks.net, Council of Brooklyn Neighborhoods, Friends of Douglass/Greene Park; Hoyt-Schermerhorn Task Force, Association on Higher Education And Disability (AHEAD) where she is also general counsel, and the Downtown Brooklyn Traffic Calming Task Force.
+She chaired the Gowanus Community Stakeholder Group and Gowanus Expressway Community Coalition.
+Jo Anne is a member of the ARISE Coalition, which seeks to improve educational and life outcomes for NYC's children with disabilities.
+She is the former President of Everyone Reading, Inc.

+In 2004, she was elected female District Leader and State Committeewoman for the 52nd Assembly District where she has put principle over politics.
+She was in the forefront of movement to bring new leadership to the party.
+Her hard work helped lead the way to long-overdue reforms.

+Jo Anne is also a member and a former member of many political clubs, including the country's oldest political club focusing on disability rights.

+Jo Anne and her husband, Bill Harris, make their home in Boerum Hill, Brooklyn.
+Stepson Trevor Harris and his wife Paola Vita live with their children Matteo and Amalia in Astoria; stepson Bevan Harris lives in Cold Spring, NY.